testophobia/testophobia/README.md

 and then __configure__ the action with the necessary parameters.
 You can __playback__ the actions, to make sure they work as desired, and when you're satisfied, you can __save__ the Testophobia test file.

-To use, run this command:
+To use, run this command in your testophobia project root (where your testophobia.config.js file lives):

 ```bash
 $ testophobia-recorder
 ```

-This will launch an instance of Chromium, with the extension loaded.
-If run from a directory that contains a Testophobia config file, it will recognize your existing tests and configurations and use them.
-If run anywhere else, you'll still be able to record actions and save new test files.
+This will launch an instance of Chromium, with the extension loaded, and will recognize your existing tests and configurations.
 Once Chromium is launched, just select _Testophobia_ in the sidebar tabs of the devtools _elements_ panel to use the extension.

 ## Config Options